Swissquote Review (2026):

 The banking layer is what separates Swissquote from every EU neobroker on this site.
 For Swiss residents who want to consolidate banking and investing in one place, this is the value proposition in practice.

 Swiss franc, Euro, US dollar, and British pound clearing accounts are opened automatically when you open a custody account.
-Incoming dividends in foreign currencies are posted directly to the corresponding sub-account — helping you avoid paying the 0.95% FX conversion fee on dividend reinvestment if you plan to redeploy in the same currency.
+Incoming dividends in foreign currencies are posted directly to the corresponding sub-account — useful if you plan to reinvest in the same currency, keeping the dividend within its native currency account without triggering a standalone cash conversion.

 You can also fund foreign currency sub-accounts directly from an external bank to sidestep the in-app FX fee entirely for large transfers.